MikeCookDev/100daysofcode/README.md

 Day 23: Continued working through JavaScript aswell as adding to my javascript cheatsheet.

 Day 24: Continued work on JavaScript and created a template site to follow my daily progress and sections studied.

+Day 25: Despite the lack of sleep and being utterly exhausted I managed to geth a little bit of studying in today with JavaScript.